 Fulfilling our basic needs of warmth, protection and food in an apocalyptic situation or after natural disaster can be challenge, but it doesn’t have to be if you prepare properly ahead of time.
 Spending some time and money investing in quality food and supplies will take you a long way in desperate times.
 The last thing you want to do is be stuck without the basic necessities in a bad situation.

 In a natural disaster, you might be facing snow, wind, rain, or freezing temperatures.
 Investing in a subzero proof sleeping bag for each person in your family will ensure warmth no matter how cold it gets; and protect them from frostbite and hypothermia.
 Fleece blankets for during the day time are also good to keep in your kit, since shelters aren’t always the warmest.

 Thermal under armor, ski glasses, waterproof boots, waterproof gloves, lined coats and hats should also be in your kit for each person to keep everyone dry and warm.
 Thin gloves and beanies allow water to seep in and chill the body down leading to hypothermia.
-Keeping your health in a disaster is of up-most importance, so don't skimp on warm clothing (Read more....)
+Keeping your health in a disaster is of up-most importance, so don’t skimp (Read more....)